Lash LeRoux: Late career (2002–2006)

 LeRoux appeared on the inaugural Total Nonstop Action Wrestling pay-per-view on June 19, 2002, competing in the Gauntlet for the Gold where he was eliminated by Jeff Jarrett.
 The following week, LeRoux suffered a neck injury while working on the independent circuit, and was initially told that he needed surgery.
 He consulted a second doctor, however, and underwent seven months of physical rehabilitation without surgery until his neck healed.
 From April to July 2004, LeRoux travelled south to Orlando, Florida and appeared occasionally on TNA's secondary television show Xplosion.

 LeRoux also competed for a number of independent promotions, including Georgia Championship Wrestling and NWA Wrestle Birmingham and made a number of appearances in Deep South Wrestling.
 He retired from wrestling in 2006.

 Retirement (2006–present)

 LeRoux has also worked as a cartoonist, and his work has been featured in multiple publications and websites including Pro Wrestling Illustrated and The Wrestler.
 During his tenure in WCW, he drew a series of single-panel comics for WCW Magazine called Lashing Out.

 After retiring from professional wrestling, LeRoux became a pastor.

-LeRoux returned for a match on September 1, 2023 losing to Joey Janela at Game Charger Wrestling.
+LeRoux returned for a match on September 1, 2023 losing to Joey Janela at Game Changer Wrestling.